-The Pearson correlation coefficient denoted as r is one of many types of coefficients in the field of statistics.

-It is a helpful statistical formula that measures the strength and the direction of the relationships between variables.

-As stated previously, the value of r ranges between -1.00 and +1.00.
+The Pearson correlation coefficient is one of many types of coefficients in the field of statistics.
+It is a helpful statistical formula that measures the strength between variables and relationships.
+As stated previously the value of r ranges between -1.00 and +1.00.
 If the value is in the positive range, this means that the correlation is positive.
 But if it is in the negative range, it is negative.